hemanth/functional-programming-jargon/readme.md

 Constants are [referentially transparent](#referential-transparency).
 That is, they can be replaced with the values that they represent without affecting the result.

-In other words with the above two constants the expression:
+With the above two constants the following expression will always return `true`.

 ```js
 john.age + five === ({name: 'John', age: 30}).age + (5)
 ```

-Should always return `true`.

 ---